 The Clinical Assessment and Interventions Cluster offers training in evaluation, assessment, and treatment appropriate to a wide variety of clinical situations.
-The cluster's clinical settings, based at the Nancy Friend Pritzker Psychiatry Building and Langley Porter Psychiatric Institute (LPPI), and Moffitt-Long Hospital and include the Adult Psychiatry Clinic, Consultation/Liaison Service, Child and Adolescent Psychiatry Clinics, and rotations associated with funded clinical trials associated with the research tracks in the cluster that periodically become available.
-The relative emphasis among these rotations is affected by which of two tracks the Fellow applies to work in: Adult or Child.
+The cluster's clinical settings, based at the Nancy Friend Pritzker Psychiatry Building and Langley Porter Psychiatric Institute (LPPI), Moffitt-Long Hospital and Benioff Children's Hospital, Mission Bay and include the Adult Psychiatry Clinic, Consultation/Liaison Services, Child and Adolescent Psychiatry Clinics, and rotations associated with funded clinical trials associated with the research tracks in the cluster that periodically become available.